 The native trees near the Cape Cod region of the state.

-Low level native vegatation.
+Low-level native vegatation.

 The first view of the lift bridge across the Intercoastal Waterway.

-Views of Buzzards Bay.
+Buzzards Bay.

 The lift bridge over the Intercoastal Waterway.

-The harbor at Buzzards Bay.
+The harbour at Buzzards Bay.

 The New Haven station in Buzzards Bay built in 1912.